jufantozzi/Qiwi.gg-downloader/README.md

-# TraxDB² Downloader
+# Qiwi.gg Downloader

-TraxDB² Downloader is a utility tool that facilitates downloading all files in a folder, hosted by `qiwi.gg`
+Qiwi.gg Downloader is a utility tool that facilitates downloading all files in a folder, hosted by `qiwi.gg`

 ## How it works